-Consider $N_f=2+1+1+1$ QCD with nonzero quark masses, it does not possess the $SU(N)_L \times SU(N)_R \times U(1)_A $ chiral symmetry for any integer $N$ from 2 to 5, due to the explicit symmetry breakings of the quark masses.
-However, as $T$ is increased successively, each quark acquires thermal energy of the order of $\pi T$, and eventually its rest mass energy becomes negligible when $ \pi T \gg m_q $.
-Also, since the quark masses range from a few MeV to a few GeV, it follows that as the temperature is increased successively, the chiral symmetry is restored hierarchically from $SU(2)_L \times SU(2)_R \times U(1)_A $ of $(u, d)$ quarks to $SU(3)_L \times SU(3)_R \times U(1)_A $ of $(u, d, s)$ quarks, then to $SU(4)_L \times SU(4)_R \times U(1)_A $ of $(u, d, s, c)$ quarks, and finally to $SU(5)_L \times SU(5)_R \times U(1)_A $ of $(u,d,s,c,b)$ quarks.
-This picture was first pointed out in Ref. \cite{Chiu:2023hnm}.
-Note that the $t$ quark can be neglected in QCD since it is extremely short-lived and it decays to W-boson and quarks before it can interact with other quarks through the gluons.
-Moreover, since the QCD action with nonzero quark masses does not possess any chiral symmetries, ``hierarchical restoration of chiral symmetry" should be regarded as ``hierarchical emergence of chiral symmetry".
+In $ N_f=2+1+1+1 $ QCD with nonzero quark masses, the theory does not exhibit $ SU(N)_L \times SU(N)_R \times U(1)_A $ chiral symmetry for any integer $ N $ from 2 to 5, due to explicit symmetry breaking induced by the quark masses.
+However, as the temperature $ T $ increases, each quark gains thermal energy on the order of $ \pi T $, and eventually, its rest mass energy becomes negligible when $ \pi T \gg m_q $.
+Given that quark masses span from a few MeV to several GeV, chiral symmetry is restored in a hierarchical manner as the temperature rises: first, the $ SU(2)_L \times SU(2)_R \times U(1)_A $ symmetry of $ (u, d) $ quarks is restored, followed by the $ SU(3)_L \times SU(3)_R \times U(1)_A $ symmetry of $ (u, d, s) $ quarks, then the $ SU(4)_L \times SU(4)_R \times U(1)_A $ symmetry of $ (u, d, s, c) $ quarks, and finally the $ SU(5)_L \times SU(5)_R \times U(1)_A $ symmetry of $ (u, d, s, c, b) $ quarks.
+This hierarchical pattern was first pointed out in Ref.~\cite{Chiu:2023hnm}.
+It is important to note that the top quark can be neglected in QCD, as it is extremely short-lived, decaying into a $W$-boson and a $b$-quark (most frequently), or an $s$- or $d$-quark (the rarest) before it could interact with gluons.
+Furthermore, since the QCD action with nonzero quark masses does not possess exact chiral symmetries, the term ``hierarchical restoration of chiral symmetry" should be regarded as ``hierarchical emergence of chiral symmetry".